tytydraco/yessleep/out/We_found_something_we_shouldnt_have_and_I_need_your_help.md

 "Fucking dea-"

-I can't speak, I can't breath, that thing, what is it??
+I can't speak, I can't breathe, that thing, what is it??

 Everyone looks in horror.
 Maeve backs up against the wall, a hole above her and camera in hand.